codemato/travelease/README.md

 # Environment Vairable creation
-create a .env file in the root with following balues
+create a .env file in the root with following values
+1. Go to Root Folder of travelease
 ```
 API_MODE=huggingface  # or 'bedrock' for production
 # This is for solving SSL Errors because of VPN